mbierlee/preprocessor/SPECS.md

 ## Directives

-Directives control the pre-processor; they tell it what to do and how to modify the given source code.
+Directives control the preprocessor; they tell it what to do and how to modify the given source code.
 Directive tokens always start with a `#`.

 ### `#include`